manickaa/BurgerBuilderApp/README.md

   2. Aux: To wrap all the components in a div, whereever necessary

+The app uses ```firebase``` for storing the orders, customer info in the database.
+Also, the app uses `firebase` authentication Rest API for user signin and signup.

 To run the app in development mode:
     1. Clone the github to your local directory
     2. run